koutsomi/academic-homepage/content/publications/conferences.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "2"
 +++
 - Panagiotis G. Syriopoulos, Andreas D. Andriopoulos and ***Dimitrios A. Koutsomitropoulos***.
 Evaluation of Language Models for Multilabel Classification of Biomedical Texts.
 In *Proc. of the 20th Int.
-Conference on Artificial Intelligence Applications and Innovations (AIAI), IFIP AICT,* Springer, to appear.  ([pdf](../pdf/aiai2024.pdf)).
+Conference on Artificial Intelligence Applications and Innovations (AIAI), IFIP AICT vol. 711,* pp.68-78.
+Springer, 2024.  ([pdf](../pdf/aiai2024.pdf)).

 - Evdokia Xygi, Andreas D. Andriopoulos and ***Dimitrios A. Koutsomitropoulos***.
 Question Answering Chatbots for Biomedical Research using Transformers.
 In *Proc. of the 5th Int.
 Conference on Artificial Intelligence in Information and Communication (ICAIIC 2023)*.
 IEEE, 2023. ([pdf](../pdf/icaiic2023.pdf))